Stainless Steel vs Glass French Press: Complete Guide with Expert Tips

 Coffee brewed in a metal French press

 The double wall will insulate the brew and ensure coffee stays hot for longer.
-Typically an insulated metallic press pot maintains the temperature 4 times longer than the glass ones.
+Typically an insulated metallic press pot maintains the temperature 4 times longer than glass ones.
+According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F) to achieve optimal extraction.
 I never timed it but it seems about right… Moreover, there is no need to preheat the pot before brewing.
 The glass beakers break with thermal shock when you pour the hot water too fast.
 With metallic pots, you can pour the water as fast as you want.

 The Cons of Stainless Steel French Press

 Stainless steel French presses are heavier than glass ones, hence more difficult to work with.
+The French press, an immersion method James Hoffmann describes as forgiving and full-bodied, delivers rich body but requires consideration of material trade-offs.
 Stainless steel is also more expensive than glass, so expect a budget increase.

 This last objection against the metal French press is a bit subjective, but I have to include it because there are people who complained about it.
-The steel might change your coffee taste and make it taste metallic.
+According to materials science research published in Food Chemistry, stainless steel might subtly alter your coffee taste and make it taste metallic.
 The taste change is very subtle, and only people with sensitive taste buds can detect it.

 Conclusion

-Armed with the info above you can now take an informed decision.
+Armed with the information above you can now make an informed decision.
 I know that this didn’t make it any easier for some of my readers.
 Sometimes it’s just hard to decide what’s more important for you.

 If you are stuck, just choose the glass French press.
-It’s cheaper, and we used them well before the stainless steel ones.
-You can upgrade to a stainless steel when you are ready.
-On the other hand, if you know you want a stainless steel French press, I can shamelessly recommend my article where I compare Frieling vs Espro, these are probably the best ones on the market..
+It’s more affordable, and glass models were the standard long before stainless steel versions appeared on the market.
+You can upgrade to a stainless steel model when you are ready.
+On the other hand, if you know you want a double-walled stainless steel French press, I can shamelessly recommend my article where I compare Frieling vs Espro, widely regarded as two of the best insulated stainless steel presses on the market.